 AST 1 is the prerequisite for our Avalanche Skills Training 2 advanced recreational course.
 If you are a backcountry skier or split boarder, you can join us for this comprehensive 4-day program which includes one day of classroom curriculum & advanced theory and three days of backcountry touring and decision making in avalanche terrain.
 We also offer this program in Roger’s Pass for those who are advanced backcountry skiers or split boarders.

 Further reading and theory: We offer the AST 2 text for sale on our Level 1 programs.
-If you would like to have a reference manual that goes into more depth of the technical theory behind why avalanches occur, you can purchase the “Staying Alive in Avalanche Terrain” book by Bruce Tremper for an additional $25.
+If you would like to have a reference manual that goes into more depth about the technical theory behind why avalanches occur, you can purchase the “Staying Alive in Avalanche Terrain” book by Bruce Tremper for an additional $30.
 Please let us know when you register if you would like this option as supplies are limited and ordered in advance.
 This book will prepare participants for the AST 2 course.